thitipongroo/sentinel-iot-platform/docs/api.md

 }
 ```

-`replayQueueSize` is the current depth of the Redis replay queue (`sentinel:replay:queue`).
-A non-zero value indicates the circuit breaker has tripped and telemetry is being buffered.
+`replayQueueSize > 0` means the circuit breaker has tripped and telemetry is being buffered to the Redis replay queue.

 ---

 ## Alerts

-### GET /api/alerts
+### GET /api/v1/alerts

-Returns the 50 most recent alerts (acknowledged and unacknowledged).
+Returns the 50 most recent alerts (acknowledged and unacknowledged), newest first.

 **Response 200**